 Some pacemakers also can deliver electric shocks to the heart that can stop life-threatening arrhythmias (irregular heartbeats).
 These are called "cardioverter defibrillators."

-You should know what type of pacemaker you have and what company made it.
+You should know what type of pacemaker you have and which company made it.

 What to Expect at Home